fidelity/seq2pat/docs/_sources/installation.rst.txt

 .. code-block:: python

-	cd seq2pat/sequential/backend
+	pip install cython # if cython is not installed cd seq2pat/sequential/backend
 	python setup.py build_ext --inplace

-This command will create artifacts in the ``/sequential/backend/build`` folder.
+This command will create the required backend artifacts in the ``/sequential/backend/build`` folder.

 2. Install  the Library
 -----------------------